naubiomech/ExoCode/StyleGuide.md

 ### Classes
 - Class names should normally use the CapWords convention.
 - Methods should use function naming convention.
 - Private members should use a leading underscores
+- Abstract classes should use a leading underscore, ex. _AbstractClass

 ### Types
 - Type variable names should us CapWord Convention